ellayipinghou/sudoku-new/README.md

 # Sudoku Solver 🔎

 ## Overview 📜
 This is a full-stack web application designed to solve Sudoku puzzles, with support for various input modes.
-The application utilizes a backtracking algorithm for solving puzzles and a digit recognition model for processing Sudoku images.
+The application utilizes a backtracking algorithm with forward-checking for solving puzzles and a digit recognition model for processing Sudoku images.
 The backend is built using Python and Flask, while the frontend leverages React, Tailwind CSS, and Vite for a smooth user experience.

 ## Input Modes 💻
 * ✏️ **Manual Input:** Input Sudoku puzzles by typing the board into the interface.